Logan Mailloux: Junior

 On September 2, 2021, the OHL announced that Mailloux had been suspended due to the foregoing incident in Sweden.
 He was subsequently reinstated by the league on January 1, 2022.
-Mailloux played twelve games, managing three goals and six assists, before injuring his shoulder in a fight.
+Collectively, he played twelve games for London, managing three goals and six assists, before injuring his shoulder in a fight.
 The injury required surgery and brought his season to a premature end.

 Prior to the commencement of the 2022–23 OHL season, Mailloux was signed by the Canadiens to a three-year, entry-level contract on October 5, 2022.
 Team owner Geoff Molson would later characterize him as "a good kid who made a big mistake and we’re going to help him along and we'll see how it all turns out."
 Appearing in 59 regular season games, he recorded 25 goals and 28 assists, the former output being the most for any defenceman that year.
 Mailloux earned praise for both his on-ice play and leadership qualities.
 He was subsequently named to the OHL Second All-Star Team.
 Qualifying for the ensuing playoffs, the Knights reached the OHL Finals, but were ultimately defeated by the Peterborough Petes in six games.
 For his part, Mailloux recorded 24 points across 21 playoff games, setting a team record for a defenceman in a single postseason.
 Reflecting on being able to play a full season in the OHL for the first time, he said "I played some games here and have wanted to do that since I was 16.
 Getting that chance has been pretty special."

 Professional

+Montreal Canadiens

 Following a meeting with NHL commissioner Gary Bettman, Mailloux was declared eligible to play in the NHL.
 He participated in the Canadiens' training camp in September 2023.
 On October 3, the Canadiens assigned him to the Laval Rocket, the team's American Hockey League (AHL) affiliate.
 Early assessments of his performance praised his offensive acumen, while suggesting that defensive responsibility would be an area for improvement to make the NHL.
 In January 2024, he was named the team's representative for the 2024 AHL All-Star Classic.
 Mailloux finished the season with 14 goals and 33 assists in 72 games played, and was named to the league's All-Rookie Team in recognition of his achievements.